 A key part of our Local Plan to improve air quality in Nottingham was upgrading our own fleet of vehicles.
-Thirty per cent of our fleet is now made up of electric vehicles with 142 currently in operation.
+42% of our fleet is now made up of electric vehicles.
 The transition has been rapid from just two EVs four years ago, but our comprehensive Fleet Electrification Strategy allowed us to quickly move forward to meet our targets.

 We have a range of electric vehicles that help the council deliver vital services across the city, from getting kids to school to bin collections and street sweepers.

 In a world first, two fully electric purpose built bin lorries started their rounds in 2020.
 The sparkling new, clean and green answer to bin collections, the lorries save up to 70 litres of diesel and 360kg of CO2 every day.
 They are expected to save the taxpayer £32,000 per year in running costs and reduce carbon dioxide emissions in the city by 52 tonnes per year – the equivalent of 2,000 trees.

 Electric street sweepers began cleaning Nottingham’s streets in March 2018.
 These save at least £20,000 each year on fuel costs alone.
 Not only are they cleaner for the air, they’re also considerably quieter in operation, resulting in less disturbance for the citizens of Nottingham.

 Along with the street sweepers, the fleet also includes three 3.5 tonne electric cage tippers, used to empty public litter bins.
 These came into service in January 2018.